kidaneb/GithubPractice/README.md

-#This is the ReadMe that i write
+#This is the ReadMe

+that i write
 Readmes should  be written in capital letters like this README.md

+this is jus t the detail of it